Seasonal affective disorder: Management

-Treatments for classic (winter-based) seasonal affective disorder include light therapy, medication, ionized-air administration, cognitive-behavioral therapy, and carefully timed supplementation of the hormone melatonin.
+Treatments for classic (winter-based) seasonal affective disorder include light therapy, medication, cognitive-behavioral therapy, and carefully timed supplementation of the hormone melatonin.

 Light therapy

 Photoperiod-related alterations of the duration of melatonin secretion may affect the seasonal mood cycles of SAD.
 This suggests that light therapy may be an effective treatment for SAD.
 Light therapy uses a lightbox, which emits far more lumens than a customary incandescent lamp.
-Bright white "full spectrum" light at 10,000 lux, blue light at a wavelength of 480 nm at 2,500 lux or green (actually cyan or blue-green) light at a wavelength of 500 nm at 350 lux are used, with the first-mentioned historically preferred.
+Bright white "full spectrum" light at 10,000 lux, blue light at a wavelength of 480nm at 2,500 lux or green (actually cyan or blue-green) light at a wavelength of 500nm at 350 lux are used, with the first-mentioned historically preferred.

-Bright light therapy is effective with the patient sitting a prescribed distance, commonly 30–60 cm, in front of the box with her/his eyes open, but not staring at the light source, for 30–60 minutes.
+Bright light therapy is effective with the patient sitting a prescribed distance, commonly 30–60 cm, in front of the box with their eyes open, but not staring at the light source, for 30–60 minutes.
 A study published in May 2010 suggests that the blue light often used for SAD treatment should perhaps be replaced by green or white illumination.
 Discovering the best schedule is essential.
 One study has shown that up to 69% of patients find lightbox treatment inconvenient, and as many as 19% stop use because of this.

 Dawn simulation has also proven to be effective; in some studies, there is an 83% better response when compared to other bright light therapy.
 When compared in a study to negative air ionization, bright light was shown to be 57% effective vs. dawn simulation 50%.
 Patients using light therapy can experience improvement during the first week, but increased results are evident when continued throughout several weeks.
 Certain symptoms like hypersomnia, early insomnia, social withdrawal, and anxiety resolve more rapidly with light therapy than with cognitive behavioral therapy.
 Most studies have found it effective without use year round, but rather as a seasonal treatment lasting for several weeks, until frequent light exposure is naturally obtained.

 Light therapy can also consist of exposure to sunlight, either by spending more time outside or using a computer-controlled heliostat to reflect sunlight into the windows of a home or office.
 Although light therapy is the leading treatment for seasonal affective disorder, prolonged direct sunlight or artificial lights that don't block the ultraviolet range should be avoided, due to the threat of skin cancer.

 The evidence base for light therapy as a preventive treatment for seasonal affective disorder is limited.
 The decision to use light therapy to treat people with a history of winter depression before depressive symptoms begin should be based on a person's preference of treatment.